 This price will vary depending on your attorney and the time required to review your contract.

 Typically, the landlord will provide a tenant improvement (TI) allowance in the lease.
-A TI allowance is money given to you, based upon the term, credit of tenant and rent negotiated, by the landlord to help you pay for improvements to your office space.
+A TI allowance is money given to you, based on the term, credit of the tenant, and rent negotiated, by the landlord to help you pay for improvements to your office space.

-For example, if the landlord gives you a $50.00/sf TI allowance, but your project budget is $150/sf, you will end up paying that additional $100/sf out of your pocket.
+For example, if the landlord gives you a $50.00 per square foot TI allowance, but your project budget is $150 per square foot, you will end up paying that additional $100 per square foot out of your pocket.

 A project manager can help you estimate these expenses as a part of your preliminary project budgets when evaluating space.

 Furniture, Fixtures & Equipment

 FF&E cannot be ignored when calculating your all-in cost for moving into a new space.